aitoss/backup-my-CF/README.md

 ## Run

-clone or "downlaod as a zip" this repository
+clone or "download as a zip" this repository

 to clone Type in terminal